kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 A quantum fusion engine exploits this mechanism directly.
 Fusion supplies extreme temperature.
 Boundary geometry shapes which microstates remain accessible.
 A control layer modulates informational flux and maintains stability.
 The result is a device that extracts power from the controlled reorganization of phase space rather than from nuclear reactions alone.

+Colliding beam fusion offers a preview of controlled phase-space reorganization.
+When two high-$\beta$ plasma toroids collide and merge into a single stable field-reversed configuration, two separate microstate distributions reorganize into one combined distribution[^3].
+The merger releases energy beyond the kinetic collision—a macroscopic demonstration of the Landauer cost of forced state reorganization at fusion temperatures.

 ## The Physics

 Four principles underlie the quantum fusion engine concept.
 Each emerges from established physics, applied to high-temperature plasma systems where information density approaches fundamental limits.

 ### Information Has Energetic Weight

-[Landauer showed in 1961](/the-thermodynamic-computational-speed-limit) that erasing a bit of information generates at least $k_B T \ln 2$ of heat, where $k_B$ is Boltzmann's constant, $T$ is temperature, and $\ln 2$ converts between natural and binary information units[^3].
+[Landauer showed in 1961](/the-thermodynamic-computational-speed-limit) that erasing a bit of information generates at least $k_B T \ln 2$ of heat, where $k_B$ is Boltzmann's constant, $T$ is temperature, and $\ln 2$ converts between natural and binary information units[^4].
 This is not an inefficiency that clever engineering can eliminate—it follows from the second law of thermodynamics.

 At room temperature ($\sim 300$ K), this cost is negligible: about $3 \times 10^{-21}$ joules per bit.
 Modern computers erase billions of bits per second but dissipate far more heat from resistive losses than from Landauer's limit.